Successful Value Investing Changes Drastically In 2020

 Arnott et al. decompose the relative performance of value compared to growth stocks in three factors:

-- Migration: The change in stocks included in the portfolios, which occurs when value stocks appreciate and when growth stocks falter.
+- Migration: the change in stocks included in the portfolios, which occurs when value stocks appreciate and when growth stocks falter.
 Because value strategies underweight or short growth stocks, an underperforming growth stock enhances these strategies’ returns.

-- Profitability: Most growth stocks are more profitable and exhibit faster growth in sales and profits than most value stocks.
+- Profitability: most growth stocks are more profitable and exhibit faster growth in sales and profits than most value stocks.
 Profitability benefits growth relative to value and offsets much, but typically not all, of the benefits from migration.

-- Revaluation: The change in relative valuation of growth vs. value.
+- Revaluation: the change in relative valuation of growth versus value.

 As you can see in the first table of this article, the structural premium, which consists of profitability and migration, was basically flat since 2007 and thus had no impact on the value underperformance.